Skip to main content

 The City of Salisbury Cemetery Division reserves the right to regulate the method of decorating graves so that a safe and historical uniform beauty may be maintained.

 • Floral arrangements accompanying the casket or urn at the time of burial will be placed on the completed grave.
 They will remain there for approximately one week, at which time the Cemetery staff will remove and discard them.
 If the family wants to keep any of the grave arrangements, they should be removed before that one week is up.
-If circumstances prevent the family from removing any flowers, etc. from the grave site, please call the Cemetery office at 704-638-5250 before the one week time frame has passed to make other arrangements.

 • The City of Salisbury is not responsible for any floral or tributes placed on a grave plot.
-If missing or stolen, you may file a police report by calling the Salisbury Police Department at 704-638-5333.
+If missing or stolen, you may file a police report by calling the Salisbury Police Department at (704) 638-5333.

 • All floral arrangements must be in a permanent vase, on a saddle or in a hard plastic cone vase that sticks into the ground.
-If placed otherwise, and your flowers are damaged due to contact with our equipment, the Cemetery shall not be held responsible.
+If placed otherwise, and your flowers are damaged due to contact with our equipment, the City shall not be held responsible.

 • The City maintains 7 cemeteries and takes pride in keeping them looking neat.
-The mowing schedule allows each cemetery to be mowed every other week which is usually sufficient for each cemetery to look good until we get back to it.
+The mowing schedule allows each cemetery to be mowed every 10-14 days which is usually sufficient for each cemetery to look good until we get back to it.
 Please bear with us at times as rain and the crew having to stop to open and close graves plays a major role in keeping the schedule on time.

 Subscribe to our newsletter